"Do I really need a VPN when I travel?" — in 2026, the answer is almost certainly yes.

 | Action | Install a VPN with obfuscation support before entry |

-During the March 2025 İmamoğlu detention, VPN usage in Turkey spiked +1,100% as social media was blocked for 42 hours.
+During the March 2025 İmamoğlu detention, Proton VPN reported a +1,100% spike in sign-ups from Turkey as social media was blocked for 42 hours.

 Iran